guanshi1688/longview-archive/docs/memo/file_map.md

 ## 13. One-Paragraph Recovery Memo

 Longview Archive is a bilingual theoretical mother archive whose current foundational organizational model is **Civilizational Structure**.
-Its material explanatory starting point remains productive forces: “Everything begins with productive forces.”
-Civilizational Structure asks how long-run pressures generate capability ordering, responsibility allocation, subject formation, interface organization, failure processing, continuity preservation, and recovery direction. **Productive-Forces Economics** is the first systematic derived analytical discipline, examining how those deeper structures enter production, value, absorption, consumption, correction, and restart.
-Reality and Future Path are two large vertical projections of the same deeper structure: Reality diagnoses already-visible pressure, while Future Path examines how productive surplus may require new forms of social absorption and reproduction.
-The six thematic series and structural syntheses apply or recombine the same underlying variables across expansion, development, value capture, China’s production burden, technology, history, institutions, and household behavior. **Transition Dynamics / Movement** begins at the boundary where stable structural explanation gives way to open branching: marginal adaptation, structural reform, restoring forces, leverage, conflict, and unknown new equilibria.
+The mother model now contains an unnumbered pre-layer premise — **Continuation → recurrent Survival Pressure → local/global pressure → feasible responses → Structural Selection → First Principle** — followed by Layer 0–9. `01a` is not Layer -1.
+The public/material slogan remains “Everything begins with productive forces,” while the deeper generative premise explains why productive forces matter: durable societies must reproduce the material and organizational conditions of another round of life and production.
+Civilizational Structure then asks how First Principle, responsibility closure, institutional encoding, subject formation, failure processing, social absorption, and recovery direction are generated. **Interface** is a system position/mechanism for access, verification, pricing, settlement, exit, and reconnection; it is not a civilizational first principle. **Productive-Forces Economics** is the first systematic derived analytical discipline.
+PFE Essay 10, *A Causal Line from Survival Pressure to Consumption*, is the hidden structural bridge between 01–09 and the globalization pair 11–12.
+Reality and Future Path are two large vertical projections of the same deeper structure.
+The six thematic series and structural syntheses apply or recombine the same underlying variables. **Transition Dynamics / Movement** begins at the boundary where stable structural explanation gives way to open branching.
 Public essays, Reddit notes, Medium/Substack pieces, policy memos, and think-tank submissions are compiled outputs rather than new theoretical layers.
 For repository paths and publication status, this file is authoritative; for theoretical hierarchy and article placement, `memo/theory-map.md` is authoritative; for substantive claims, return to the relevant canonical mother text.